#20 KEVIN MAGNUSSEN

 While Magnussen had the upper hand over his team-mate in qualifying, in the races that both Haas drivers finished, Romain Grosjean finished ahead more regularly.
 Regardless, it was Magnussen who scored the majority of Haas’ points in 2019.
 He scored points at four races in 2019 – Australia, Spain, Germany and Russia – including the team’s best result of the year with sixth at Albert Park.

 His 2019 campaign wasn’t without its mistakes – crashes in qualifying in Canada and Japan didn’t help his cause, while collisions with his team-mate were also unwelcome.
 Despite this, Magnussen’s seat for 2020 never looked in doubt.
-He will be hoping that the team give him more opportunities to race in the midfield next season.
 Read more: Kevin Magnussen’s 2019 Season In Stats.

 KEVIN MAGNUSSEN’S F1 RECORD